• Skip to main content

 Spicy Shrimp Po' Boy Sandwich loaded with shrimp, lettuce and tomatoes

-These Spicy Buffalo Shrimp Po’Boy sandwiches are overflowing with juicy, briny, sautéed buffalo shrimp, plus lettuce and tomatoes, which are piled high on a toasted Po’ Boy roll.
+These Spicy Buffalo Shrimp Po’Boy sandwiches are overflowing with juicy, briny, sautéed buffalo shrimp recipe, plus lettuce and tomatoes, which are piled high on a toasted Po’ Boy roll.
 These Po’ Boy Sandwiches are equally delicious, using Crispy Fried Oysters instead of shrimp.

 The history of the Po’ Boy sandwich is a little murky, but it appears that the popular sandwiches, which started out with fried oysters on French bread, were originally called oyster loaves.
 In 1922, there was a transit strike in New Orleans and the story goes that the owners of Martin Brothers’ Coffee Stand and Restaurant, a hole-in-the-wall coffee stand in the French Market, provided oyster loaves to the strikers.
 According to the story, Bennie Martin said, “We fed those men free of charge until the strike ended.
 Whenever we saw one of the striking men coming, one of us would say, ‘Here comes another poor boy.'”